MizaGBF/MizaBOT/readme.md

 * On the [Heroku](https://www.heroku.com) side, you only need to create a new app.
 The [CLI](https://devcenter.heroku.com/articles/heroku-cli) might help if you intend to do a git push since your own computer.
 * The bot uses [Google Drive](https://www.google.com/drive/) to read and save its data.
 You'll need to get API keys from [Google](https://developers.google.com/drive) and fill the `settings.yaml` you can find in the [example folder](https://github.com/MizaGBF/MizaBOT/tree/master/example).
 * Finally, you also need your [Discord token](https://discordapp.com/developers/applications/).
+* On the [bot application page](https://discord.com/developers/applications), you want to enable the *PRESENCE INTENT* and *SERVER MEMBERS INTENT* settings for a better experience.
+[See here](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents).
 * Other files in the [example folder](https://github.com/MizaGBF/MizaBOT/tree/master/example) are:
 * `config.json` must be edited with a notepad (follow the instructions inside) and placed with the bot code (your discord token must be inserted inside).
 * `save.json` can be used as it is and must be placed in the [Google Drive](https://www.google.com/drive/) folder used to save the bot data.
 The bot can't start without a valid save file, it will create one if needed.